kjhealy/kieranhealy.hugo/content/blog/map-and-nested-lists/index.markdown

                 envir = .GlobalEnv))
 {{< /code >}}

-The line `map("over")` works just like---in fact, behind the scenes are in fact using--- the `pluck()` function to retrieve the nested list elements named "`over`".
+The line `map("over")` works just like---and in fact, behind the scenes is in fact using--- the `pluck()` function to retrieve the nested list elements named "`over`".
 This is equivalent to something like

 {{< code r >}}